 Not without some salt.

-other spellings: mush melon, and muskmelon
+variations: mush melon, muskmelon

 ★ If someone offers you "mushmelon," they’re talking about cantaloupe - not a new kind of melon.
 Expect it cold, sweet, and prolly salted. ★